Methanol Transportation Fuel

 As the most basic alcohol, methanol is a desireable choice as a transportation fuel due to its efficient combustion, ease of distribution and wide availability around the globe.
 Methanol is used in transportation in 3 main ways - directly as fuel or blended with gasoline, converted in dimethyl ether (DME) to be used as a diesel replacement, or as a part of the biodiesel production process.
 This video shares some information about the use of methanol in transportation.

-The Methanol Institute also just finished hosting the Methanol Policy Forum 2012 in Washington DC.
+The Methanol Institute also hosted the Methanol Policy Forum 2012 in Washington DC.
 This one-day conference focused on the role of methanol in transportation - and more information is available (including videos of sessions, presentations and our resources page) on our methanol fuel focused conference page.

 Alcohol fuels have been used widely in transportation ever since the invention of the internal combustion engine, and continue to be employed today as an alternative to gasoline derived from oil.
 When Henry Ford first pioneered the production of automobiles in the United States, he created engines designed to run on either gaoline or alcohol fuels.
 It was only with the wide-spread introduction of cheap gasoline that alcohol fuels were tabled in favor of optimzing engines to run on gasoline.

 Methanol is an ideal fuel for transportation in large part because of its efficient combustion and low cost compared to all other fuels.
 When combusted, reformulated gasoline produces a number of harmful and toxic byproducts that are reduced or eliminated by replacement with methanol.
 Emissions of unburned carbons and carbon monoxide are much lower when consuming methanol fuel, and methanol also greatly reduces NOx